Mukund-Iyer/SimulinkInterface/README.md

 License
 -------
-This project is released under the MIT License.
+This project is licensed under the MIT License.
+This project also includes components developed by:
+- AT&T and the GraphViz community, which are licensed under the Eclipse Public License (EPL).

+Please refer to the respective licenses for more details.